 This is a question writers ask a lot.
 Here’s the situation: you polish a manuscript draft (so you think) and then you send it out to agents.
-Then, since publishing is notoriously slow, you sit around and have some time to think and wait.
+Then, since publishing is notoriously slow, you sit around and have some time to think about what you’ve done.
+And think.
+And think.
 You realize things about your manuscript that you should’ve done differently.
 You begin to revise and realize there’s a LOT you could’ve done differently.

 But there are lots of questions involved.
 Will the agent take it?
 Will it make you look bad?
 Will even asking guarantee a speedy rejection?